oscarotero/analogger/README.md

 // Step 2: Generate reports with this data.
-// For example, the number of sessions by month: const report = session(result, "monthly");
+// For example, the number of sessions by month: const report = reports.sessions(result, "monthly");

-// Step 3:
-// Save the result in an interactive html file that you can open in your browser await saveHTML("sessions.html", report);

-// Or save only the JSON data of this report await saveJSON("sessions.json", report);

-// Or create a local server to see in your browser await show(report);
+// Step 3: See the report in your browser await show(report);
 ```